 Earlier the Use = Greater Risk for Cognitive Decline

 Although several factors are involved (genetic predisposition, environment, and mental disorders), it has been postulated that the developing adolescent brain is particularly at risk for the development of substance use disorders.

 In one recent study that examined data from 1,037 New Zealanders, clinical psychologist Madeline Meier of Duke University and her colleagues found that people who began using pot earlier in life and used it most frequently over the years experienced an average decline of eight IQ points by the time they turned 38.

-Marijuana is Here to Stay.
-So Let’s Get the Facts Straight
+Marijuana Is Here to Stay, So Let’s Get the Facts Straight

-So far the results of limited research indicate the need for caution.
+So far the results of the limited research indicate the need for caution.
 More research is needed before anyone can definitively claim that marijuana use during teen years is either beneficial or devoid of risk, or that the value outweighs the threat.

 The conversation around marijuana and teenagers comes down to strong communication skills and sticking to the facts.
 Neither are automatically easy endeavors.